Quebec Winter Carnival: History

 The first modern Quebec Winter Carnival was held in 1955, adopting the arrowed sash as its cultural symbol.
-Since then, the Carnival has become a major celebration for the citizens of Quebec and a key driver of winter tourism, generating tens of millions of dollars in economic impact.

 Bonhomme Carnaval

 Bonhomme Carnaval, the mascot of the Quebec Winter Carnival.

-Bonhomme Carnaval is the official mascot and ambassador of the Quebec Winter Carnival.
-White as snow and dressed in a red toque and arrowed sash—traditional attire of French Canadians—Bonhomme embodies the Québécois joie de vivre.
+Bonhomme Carnaval is the official mascot and ambassador of the Quebec Winter Carnival, white and dressed in a red toque and arrowed sash known as L'Assomption Ceinture fléchée.

-Bonhomme made his first public appearance on January 9, 1955, in front of Porte Saint-Louis, inviting citizens to celebrate the weeks leading up to the Carnival.
-At that time, Mayor Wilfrid Hamel presented him with the keys to Quebec City—a tradition that continues today as the symbolic opening of the festivities.
-Bonhomme has since become a symbol of winter joy and tourism known around the world.
+Bonhomme made his first public appearance on January 9, 1955, in front of Porte Saint-Louis.
+At that time, Mayor Wilfrid Hamel presented him with the keys to Quebec City.